flashbots/flashbots-docs/docs/flashbots-auction/advanced/gas-fee-refunds.md

 ## Introduction

-Searchers and API users are automatically eligible to receive gas fee refunds.
+Searchers and private transaction API users are automatically eligible to receive gas fee refunds.
 If Flashbots can include a bundle on chain for a lower price, you are eligible to receive a refund.

 Gas fee refunds do not change how bundles are executed and searchers do not need to make any changes to be eligible for them.